Should I Become a Certified CPR Instructor?

 Step 1: Obtain Basic-Level CPR Certification

 Possessing basic CPR or basic life support certification is usually required for admission to an instructor-level CPR training course.
 Basic courses are offered by organizations such as the American Red Cross, American Heart Association, National Safety Council and the American Safety and Health Institute.
-Offered courses may be designed for healthcare providers, non-healthcare providers who require certification for their job or for individuals who want to learn CPR but do not require any certification.
+Offered courses may be designed for healthcare providers, non-healthcare providers who require certification for their job, or for individuals who want to learn CPR but do not require any certification.

 Aspiring CPR instructors may benefit from attending one of the former two types of courses because they provide graduates with certification upon completion.
 Instruction in these programs covers topics like first aid basics, adult and infant CPR methods, use of an automated external defibrillator (AED) and calling for help.
 Some programs require that participants pass exams.

-- Contact the AHA.
+It is important to contact the AHA.
 The AHA requires aspiring CPR instructors to contact its training center to determine if it is accepting new instructors.
 Contacting the AHA while completing a basic CPR program allows individuals to determine whether to pursue instructor training through the AHA.

 Step 2: Take the Red Cross Pre-Instructor Exam